 SQL statements are limited to 64 MiB.
 This affects the size of CREATE VIRTUAL SCHEMA including all its properties.

 A single property is limited to two million characters (Exasol's VARCHAR limit).

 The limitations of a virtual schema response are as follows:

 Virtual Schema responses are limited to 2 GiB by protocol buffer.

 Adapter Notes are limited to two million characters.

 Value lists are limited by the SQL compiler run time.
 In general, value lists should not exceed 100.000 entries.

-Exasol recommends using IMPORT statement for virtual schema results instead of using value lists.
-This allows parallel import.
+Exasol recommends using the IMPORT statement for virtual schema results instead of using value lists, as this allows parallel import.

 Problem: If a script contains multiple semicolons or newlines, DBeaver has problem with identifying where a script ends.

 Solution: The simplest way to get around that problem is to highlight the whole script and execute it as a single step.